agastya-nath123/AI_Photoshop_App/README.md

 -   All icons should be exported at **3x resolution** or as **SVG** to avoid graininess.
 -   Layout uses absolute positioning for side panel to match the Figma design.

+## Precaution

+-   The IP address of the backend server needs to be changed so that the code could run well.
+For that, change the ip address in API_BASE at the top section of src/screens/EditorScreen.js to the public IP address of the server running the backend (if it is your own computer, a simple `ip addr` will also work well).

 ## License
 MIT